 In almost all situations, you should use TLS to leverage its robust encryption algorithms and authentication options.
 There shouldn’t be many compatibility issues between networks because it’s the current industry standard.

 Whether you use TLS or stick with SSL for legacy systems, some best practises will help keep your data as secure as possible.
 At a minimum, any organisation’s security policy should include the following.

 Use the latest TLS version

 Newer versions of TLS are more secure, incorporating the latest encryption algorithms and providing better protection against known attacks.
 Also, keeping your TLS updated ensures compatibility with other sites you communicate with over the web.

 The strong encryption algorithm AES-256 commonly secures web traffic.
 It uses a 256-bit cryptographic key and a 128-bit block size, making it one of the most secure algorithms available today.

-AES encrypts data using substitutions and permutations in the Rijndael cipher, making it incredibly difficult for hackers to decode information without knowing the encryption key or password.
-Combining AES-26 with TLS version 1.2 or higher maximizes security against eavesdroppers and malicious actors on public networks.
+AES encrypts data using substitutions and permutations in the Rijndael cypher, making it incredibly difficult for hackers to decode information without knowing the encryption key or password.
+Combining AES-26 with TLS version 1.2 or higher maximises security against eavesdroppers and malicious actors on public networks.

 Use a valid SSL/TLS certificate